Adiazzax/Adiazzax/README.md

  <img align="right" width="350" src="/assets/programmer.gif" alt="Coding gif" />

  👨🏻 &emsp;  Hi, I'm Adi, a dedicated Back-End Developer with a strong passion for AI and Cybersecurity. <br/><br/>
- 💼 &emsp;  Currently pursuing my education at Adhirajasa Reswara Sanjaya University, I am committed to honing my skills and knowledge in the dynamic field of back-end development.<br/><br/>
  🚀 &emsp;  I am enthusiastic about contributing to innovative projects that push the boundaries of technology.<br/><br/>
  📧 &emsp;  Feel free to connect with me via email at adi.karawinata.s@gmail.com.